Jwgminecraft/Specialised-Netherite/README.md

+## Sorry for the long break!
+I'm working on something!

 # Specialised Netherite

 Specialised netherite adds more tiers above netherite, these can be used to give different benefits to tools or armour depending on your needs, alongside adding a new biome and a bucnh of other content alonf the way.